Northern Lights!

 Campers who choose to register for either the Level I Junior Maine Woodscraft Testing Camp or Level II Maine Woodscraft Testing Camp will learn and practice all skills needed to receive the JMW/MW patch and undergo evaluation by our Outdoor Living staff.
 Campers DO NOT need to have completed any other weeks of outdoor living camp to register for testing camp.

-June 24-28: Survive and ThriveTool Craft, First Aid, Fire Building, Direction Finding, and Shelter in all its forms.
+June 23-27: Survive and ThriveTool Craft, First Aid, Fire Building, Direction Finding, and Shelter in all its forms (Junior Maine Woodscraft, Grades 4-7).
 Learn the skills and use the tools you’ll need to navigate the great outdoors when you may not have been expecting it.

-July 1-5: Eatin’ Good When You’re in the Woods - Cooking & Camping Skills.
+June 30- July 3: Eatin’ Good When You’re in the Woods - Cooking & Camping Skills (Junior Maine Woodscraft, Grades 4-7).
 Just because your camping, doesn’t mean you can’t eat well.
 Learn how to plan a camping trip and create a menu you’ll want to write home about.
-No camp Thursday, July 4th
+No camp Friday, July 4th

-July 8-12: By Lake or By Land - Canoeing, Fishing, and Maine Forrest Ecology.
+August 4 - 8: By Lake or By Land - Canoeing, Fishing, and Maine Forrest Ecology (Junior Maine Woodscarft, Grades 4-7).
 Maine is a unique and beautiful place.
 That means it faces unique issues.
 Deepen your connection with the lands and waters (and creatures that live there) of MDI, while learning more about what makes Maine special.

-July 15-19: Eatin’ Good When You’re in the Woods - Cooking & Camping Skills.
+August 11 - 15: Maine Woodscraft - Eatin’ Good When You’re in the Woods - Cooking & Camping Skills (Ages 13-16).
 Just because your camping, doesn’t mean you can’t eat well.
 Learn how to plan a camping trip and create a menu you’ll want to write home about.

 Summer STEM Camps

-July 15 -July 19: It WAS Alive!
-Dissection, Decay, and Decomposition - Slap on your gloves, affix your safety goggles, and grab your scalpel, because it’s time to take a look INSIDE the plants and animals that fill our world to see what made them tick, and understand more about our bodies, and what happens when life comes to a close.
+July 7-11: Bodies: Slice and Dice! - What’s up with DNA?
+How do I figure out my blood type?
+What similarities exists between human organ systems and those we find in other organisms?
+Slap on your gloves, affix your safety goggles, and grab your scalpel, because it’s time to take a look INSIDE the plants and animals that fill our world to see what made them tick, and understand more about our bodies, how they work, and the many systems that make us tick!

-July 22 -July 26: Introduction to Coding - Coding is a fancy way of creating instructions so that computers do the things we want them to do.
+July 21-25: Introduction to Coding - Coding is a fancy way of creating instructions so that computers do the things we want them to do.
 But did you know you can learn about coding through games and experiments in nature before you ever touch a computer.
-As campers dive into the world of coding they’ll begin the week by exploring games and obstacles courses then move to work on a computer.
+As campers dive into the world of coding they’ll begin the week by exploring games and obstacles courses then move to work on a computer, and program a robot to accomplish tasks.
 Campers will need to have an available laptop or comparable device for at least a portion of this week.

 Fantastic Fashions Week 2023